FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Ansible/Ansible.md

-# Ansible Manual Install
+# Install FreeTAKHub with Ansible

-Ansible is an Infrastructure-As-Code tool used for managing and monitoring remote FTS related servers.
+Ansible is an Infrastructure-As-Code (IAC) tool used for managing and monitoring local or remote FTS servers.

-# FreeTAKHub Installation

-FreeTAKHub installation is a set of Ansible/Terraform scripts that allow you to:
+This repository includes Ansible roles to:

-- create the target nodes
+- create the target nodes.
-- install FTS and all the additional modules
+- install FTS and additional modules.
-- configure FTS
+- configure FTS.

-# Windows Prerequisites
+## Windows Prerequisites

-Currently FreeTAKServer and components have been tested successfully on Ubuntu 20.04.

-Other Linux distributions may work, but they have not been tested.

-To install on Windows, you will have to:
+Below is required for Windows machines.

+The machine must be running: Windows 10 Version 2004 or higher (Build 19041 or higher) or Windows 11.

+For Windows installations:

 1. Install WSL2.